 How to file a Notice of Intent on a BLM mining claim

 It's time to dig.
-Here are the basics but not all inclusive information.
+Here is some basic information but not all inclusive and may not be the most current information.

-This article covers information about "permitting" if you want to sample with heavy equipment for a number of reason including a small placer operation, excavating and metal detecting, or excavating a vein.
+This article covers information about "permitting" an NOI if you want to sample with heavy equipment for a number of reason including a small placer operation, excavating and metal detecting, or excavating a vein.